Advertisment

 "I have clarified yesterday that we will certainly take this evolving framework that allows permissible online gaming, including permissible online real money gaming, and we will ask the #GST Council to consider it,” Minister of State for Electronics and Information Technology of India Rajeev Chandrasekhar said in an interview.

-GST Gaming
+Gaming GST

 Advertisment